pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 groups producing part of the product(s) that typically lives on an ever growing and more complex infrastructure.
 Separately, you have an operations group which is responsible for running the stuff the developers have built.
+They're often also responsible for building the stuff that the stuff the developers built runs on.

 Over time your operations group grows bigger and bigger.
 With a bigger application their application knowledge spreads thin.
 You've introduced a